facebookresearch/Mephisto/packages/mephisto-worker-experience/README.md

 ## Documentation
 The Tips component accepts the following props.
 ### `list`
 The `list` prop accepts an array of objects where each object has a header property and a text property.
-This property is where the data for the tips is defined.
+This property is where the initial data for the tips is defined.
 ### `disableUserSubmission`
 The `disableUserSubmission` prop accepts a boolean where a true value hides the text inputs and hides the submit button.
 Setting `disableUserSubmission` to false keeps the user inputs and submit button visible.
 The default value of this prop is false.